Politics 5 min read

 House Passes Stopgap Bill to Fund DHS Amid Airport Chaos

-The US House of Representatives has passed an eight-week stopgap funding bill for the Department of Homeland Security, extending a protracted budget standoff that has resulted in the longest government shutdown in American history and widespread airport disruptions.
+The US House of Representatives has passed an eight-week stopgap funding bill for the Department of Homeland Security by a vote of 213 to 203, extending a protracted budget standoff that has already produced the longest government agency shutdown in American history and left airports across the country struggling with severe security delays that have disrupted millions of journeys.

 Background